 Township Five is a shopping, dining and recreation center located just minutes to the west of Downtown Syracuse.
-Construction started in 2013 on this \$58 million project with 500,000 square feet designated for a variety of uses which includes housing and a variety of medical offices.
-This site is also the location of the only Movie Tavern, which is a dining and movie theater combined venue, in New York State.
+Construction began in 2013 on this \$58 million project with 500,000 square feet for designated for a variety of uses that also includes housing and a variety of medical offices.
+This site is also the location of the only Movie Tavern, which is a dining and movie theater combined venue, in the State.